GoogleCloudPlatform/microservices-demo/src/productcatalogservice/README.md

 ## Latency injection

-This service has an "inject sleep" toggle that will sleep for `n` seconds on every call to to the server.
+This service has an `EXTRA_LATENCY` environment variable.
+This will inject a sleep for the specified [time.Duration](https://golang.org/pkg/time/#ParseDuration) on every call to to the server.

-You can set this mode as an environment variable.
-For instance, to sleep for 3 seconds, use `SLEEP_SECONDS=3`.
+For example, use `EXTRA_LATENCY="5s500ms"` to sleep for 5.5 seconds on every request.